gustafmaknor/dlist.js/README.md

 Example:
 ```
 var list=new List();
-//Code to dd bunch of objects to the list
+//Code to add bunch of objects to the list

 //grep objects where the property 'age' is less than 32